 Once you’ve made your backups, you should sign out of your iCloud account.
-To do this, go to System Preferences > iCloud, and click Sign Out.
+To do this, go to System Settings, click your name at the top of the sidebar, scroll down to the bottom of the pane, and click Sign Out.
 If you have Find My Mac active, you’ll have to turn this off first.
 Signing out of iCloud will remove your device from Apple’s servers, but not from the iTunes Store…

 3. De-authorize Your Mac with the iTunes Store